sonupk/Estrrado-assignment/README.md

 *Test the APIs using Postman tool=>
 API Endpoints POST/register: Register a new student data.
 POST/login: Login with an existing student.
+GET/registration-list: retrieve a student of list from database.